What Is Impression Management? Definition, Techniques, Ethics

 “Perception precedes reality.” – Andy Warhol

-To see prime examples of modern impression management, one must look no further than the online presence of celebrities and influencers.
+To see prime examples of modern impression management, one needs to look no further than the online presence of celebrities and influencers.
 They spend countless dollars to craft a very specific image so people will go to their movies, listen to their songs, and purchase their products.
 Often there are entire teams getting out the perfect public image for these celebrities.
-Sometimes there are very true to the private life of the person, such as Dwayne Johnson.
-The actor and former wrestler shares the impression of his life as a hardworking gym fanatic, philanthropist, and family man which for all intents and purposes is close to how he lives his private life.
+Sometimes, they are very true to the private life of the person.
+Take Dwayne Johnson (The Rock) for example.
+The actor and former wrestler shares the impression of his life as a hardworking gym fanatic, philanthropist, and family man, which, for all intents and purposes, is close to how he lives his private life.

 However, you don’t need a branding team or cutting-edge fashion choices to implement impression management for your personal or professional image.
 You just need to understand what impression management is and how it works.

-For example, if you are meeting with a prospective employer, you’re going to want to make a good impression by dressing your best, highlighting your best personality traits and providing memorable talking points.
+For example, if you are meeting with a prospective employer, you will want to make a good impression by dressing your best, highlighting your best personality traits, and providing memorable talking points.
+You may also want to brush up on the six principles of persuasion while you are at it.
 You probably wouldn’t show up in sweatpants and talk about your tendency to steal office supplies from work.

 In both scenarios, impression management plays a key role in shaping the opinions that other people form about you.
 Because of this, it can be a useful tactic in improving your online reputation.
 Impression management can be used to improve: